Enjoy Our Happy Melody

 If you suffer from vision loss that impairs your activities of daily life, you may be a candidate for cataract surgery, which involves removing the clouded lens and replacing it with a clear implant made of an acrylic material, silicone, or PMMA.

 Despite claims by the manufacturer of Similasin eyedrops, there is no effective non-surgical treatments for cataracts.Even if your natural lens is replaced with an intraocular lens, you probably will need a new eyeglass prescription.
-Ask us about the new ReStor and Toric lens options; in most cases these premium lenses will eliminate the need for glasses (for distance or near) following the surgery.
+Ask us about specialized lens implant options; in most cases these premium lenses will eliminate the need for glasses (for distance or near) following the surgery.
 Cataract surgery is usually done as an outpatient basis in an operating room under local / topical anesthesia (eyedrops).
 We will usually schedule one eye at a time; the eye with the worst vision will typically go first.

 Vision is usually improved within a few days after cataract surgery.